Green Sheet Proposal Submission Deadlines:

 - In the first few weeks of the semester, discuss your interest in a Green Sheet project with the course instructor.
 Instructors are encouraged, but not required, to allow an eligible student to complete a Green Sheet project.

 - Generate and save a Course Change Request in the MyUW Student Center to request that Honors be added to the course.
 You will upload a PDF of the Course Change Request as part of the Green Sheet proposal form.
 No signatures are required to submit the Course Change Request form.
-Please DO NOT send the form directly to the L&S Deans.
+Please DO NOT send the form directly to the L&S Academic Deans.

 - Before that semester’s Green Sheet Proposal deadline, complete the Green Sheet proposal form.